Even if you’re a techie, this is an important concept to remember.

 Clickbait and more

-At one level, the whole concept of “clickbait” has now transformed from simple “you won’t believe what happened next” kind of headlines to just about anything, phrased in any way, with the sole goal of getting you to click through to an article and view the advertisements there.
+The whole concept of “clickbait” has transformed from a simple “you won’t believe what happened next” headlines to just about anything phrased with the goal of getting you to click through to an article and view the advertisements there.

 The same thing is true for social media interactions.
-Basically, anything that benefits from more shares, likes, and views can be manipulated to encourage those actions with little regard to the veracity of the content.
+Anything benefiting from more shares, likes, and views can be manipulated to encourage those actions, and the manipulators have little regard to the veracity of the content.

 The very topics you’re asking about — internet, social media, smart phones, technology, cyber privacy, and security — are themselves often the subjects of inflammatory, misleading, and fear-mongering headlines and content.
-The goal seems to be to scare you, and by scaring you, get you to pay more attention (or even money) to those doing the scaring.
+The goal seems to be to scare you, not inform you.
+Scaring you gets you to pay more attention (or even money) to those doing the scaring.

 The other 1%

-The chances are whatever you’re reading about, from technological flaws to the latest health scare, impacts very few people.
-Aside from basic precautions you should have in place anyway, there’s typically exactly nothing you need to do, as you are not at imminent risk.
+The chances are that whatever you’re reading about, from technological flaws to the latest health scare, affects very few people.
+Aside from basic precautions you should have in place anyway, there’s typically nothing you need to do because you are not at imminent risk.